How to Share Claude HTML Artifacts

 For quick demos, experiments, or artifact interactions that should remain inside Claude's own environment, Claude's built-in publish or share flow may be the simplest path.

-That is often enough when the link is short-lived, the audience already understands Claude, and you do not need source download, dashboard management, or project grouping.
+Claude Code artifacts are different from a generic public website link: Anthropic describes them as private URLs that can be shared inside your organization.
+That is often enough when the audience is already in the same Claude workflow and you do not need source download, dashboard management, public-client review, or project grouping.

 When to use BinHTML instead

-Use BinHTML when the artifact has become a deliverable: a client preview, design option, implementation report, research output, or review packet.
+Use BinHTML when the artifact has become a deliverable outside the Claude workspace: a client preview, design option, implementation report, research output, or review packet.

 BinHTML gives the generated HTML a managed share URL, sandboxed rendering, version updates, source access, optional expiry, and project links for related artifacts.

-- share one clean link outside the chat
+• share one clean link outside the chat or organization workspace

 How to publish with BinHTML